-The University of Pennsylvania's Wharton School once again asks applicants to submit two essays for the 2020-21 application season.
-This year, the school has tweaked the second essay prompt.
+The University of Pennsylvania's Wharton School once again asks applicants to submit two essays for the 2021-22 application season.
+This year, the school has tweaked the first essay prompt.
 The applicants can also submit an optional essay to provide additional information and explain extenuating circumstances.
-The reapplicants have to write an additional required essay.
+The reapplicants need to write an additional required essay.
 The word limit for all the essays remains unchanged.
 The candidates have 900 words to present their candidacy for the Wharton MBA program.

 |Round||Application Deadline||Interview Invitations||Decisions|

 |Round 1||September 08, 2021||October 27, 2021||December 15, 2021|

 |Round 2||January 05, 2022||February 14, 2022||March 23, 2022|